- 1 Pre-Trial Counselling ~ Advice in Havant.

 The Crown Prosecution Service (CPS) and various counselling professional membership bodies have produced information about entering counselling during this time; this section summarises important information for those seeking a counsellor whilst pre-trial.

 Counselling whilst Pre-Trial is a little different from standard counselling.
-It's not a very complicated situation, but you must be aware of guidelines so that your trial/case is not affected by the counselling (the trial is not prejudiced, you do not harm your situation and/or you are not disappointed when the counsellor is unable to offer the service you're looking for).
+It's not a very complicated situation, but you must be aware of guidelines so that your trial/case is not affected by the counselling.
+The trial must not be prejudiced, you do not cause harm to your situation and/or you are not disappointed when the counsellor is unable to offer the service you're looking for.

 Counselling may begin only after you have given your statement to the police, and/or before a video recorded interview is completed.
 It may not begin before.